yuan-pu/yuan-pu_academicPages/_pages/about.md

 I'm Yuan Pu (浦媛), an incoming Ph.D. student in Computer Science at Duke University.
 My research is focused on developing AI and machine learning methods to address critical problems in healthcare.

-Previously, as a Postgraduate Associate at Yale School of Medicine, working under the mentorship of Dr. [Dennis Shung](https://scholar.google.com/citations?user=N-LePdMAAAAJ&hl=en).
+Previously, I worked as a Postgraduate Associate at Yale School of Medicine under the mentorship of Dr. [Dennis Shung](https://scholar.google.com/citations?user=N-LePdMAAAAJ&hl=en).
 I graduated magna cum laude from Brown University in 2023 with a B.S. in Computational Biology, where I completed my honors thesis under the guidance of Dr. [Ritambhara Singh](https://ritambharasingh.com/).

 <h2> Recent Updates </h2>